-Back to School: And this year we are also teaching SEL!
+Back to School: This year we are also teaching SEL!

 One of the greatest concerns for principals and teachers who want to bring Social Emotional Learning to their schools is the potential push back they might get from their staff.
 SEL evangelists might be afraid that teachers will perceive SEL as something else they need to teach on top of continuing the transition to the Common Core, the new writing curriculum, iPads for all students, teacher evaluation, you name it… making them feel they C-A-N-N-O-T take on anything new.
 Today, I’m going to discuss two strategies that you can use to introduce the importance and benefits of teaching SEL in your school without getting… well… too muddy.